andrewginns/agents-mcp-usage/agents_mcp_usage/multi_mcp/README.md

 Key features:
 - Uses Google's ADK framework with Gemini model
-- Connects to both Python MCP server and Node.js Mermaid validator
+- Connects to both Python MCP server and Python Mermaid validator
 - Demonstrates proper connection management with contextlib.AsyncExitStack
 - Shows how to handle asynchronous MCP tool integration
 - Uses a simple test case that utilizes both MCP servers in a single query